JeanHuguesRobert/StructEnv/README.md

     3.4.
 String Values

+        By default the value is simply kept unchanged.
+When the "friendly" plugin is invoked, additional processing occurs.
         - Strings with non-ASCII visible characters MUST be enclosed in "
         - Idem when string ends with spaces, to make them visible
         - C-style escapes MUST be supported